 This is an initial public offering of our securities.
 We are offering 25,000,000 units at an offering price of \$10.00 each.
 Each unit consists of one share of our Class A ordinary shares and one redeemable warrant.
 We refer herein to the units sold in this offering as our "public units," and the components thereof as our "public shares" and "public warrants," respectively.
 Each whole warrant entitles the holder to purchase one Class A ordinary share at a price of \$11.50 per share.
 Each warrant will become exercisable on the later of 30 days after the consummation of our initial business combination, or 12 months after this registration statement is declared effective by the Securities and Exchange Commission ("SEC") and will expire on the fifth anniversary of the completion of our initial business combination, or earlier upon redemption or liquidation as described in this prospectus.
 Warrants will only be exercisable for whole shares.
-Kingswood Capital Partners, LLC ("Kingswood") is pleased to act as lead underwriter, deal manager and investment banker for the proposed firm commitment initial public offering.
-We have granted the underwriter a 45-day option to purchase up to an additional 3,750,000 units solely to cover over-allotments, if any.
+We have granted our underwriters, Craft Capital Management LLC and EF Hutton LLC, a 45-day option to purchase up to an additional 3,750,000 units solely to cover over-allotments, if any.